duneanalytics/docs/docs/api/api-reference/errors.md

   - If you are using one of our POST endpoints, ensure that the `execution_id` you obtained from your GET endpoint has been correctly passed on to your POST endpoint.

-The documentation here isn't exhaustive!

-While we are working on making it better, again, the best place to get any support is our [#dune-api Discord channel](https://discord.com/channels/757637422384283659/1019910980634939433).
+In cases when things do not work as expected, please reach out to us on the [#dune-api Discord channel](https://discord.com/channels/757637422384283659/1019910980634939433) and we'll help out when you're stuck!